JimGile/jg-personal-website/public/content/altitude_real_feel.md

 ## Physical Altitude vs. Pressure Altitude

-A comparison of Denali, K2, Everest, Chimborzo, Aconcagua, and Mt Vinson.
+Air pressure is related to physical altitude but it is also influenced by latitude, temperature, and weather.
+These non-altitude factors can alter the air pressure enough to change how you really feel at a specific elevation, similar to how wind chill makes you feel colder than the physical temperature indicates.
+Here we compare the physical altitude vs. pressure altitude of the following peaks: Denali, K2, Everest, Chimborzo, Aconcagua, and Mt Vinson.

 ## Physical Altitude